Masters in Supply Chain Management Programs | MBA in Supply Chain Management in Seattle

 Initially, your coursework may include classes on business strategy and logistics.
 The reason for this is that many will often confuse supply chain management with logistics.
 In reality, logistics refers more to the processes involving manufacturing and distribution within a single organization, whereas supply chain management is the coordination of those efforts between multiple companies.
 However, since successful management strategies are heavily influenced by logistics, developing an understanding of this particular business discipline is important.

-Popular schools with Supply Chain Management Masters Degrees in Seattle
+Popular Schools with Masters in Supply Chain Management in Seattle

 Participate in Cutting-Edge Research in a Supply Chain Management Master’s Degree Program